jbox-web/ajax-datatables-rails/README.md

 * `:date_range` for date range (only for Rails > 4.2.x, see [here](#daterange-search))
 * `:null_value` for nil field
 * `Proc` for whatever (see [here](https://github.com/ajahongir/ajax-datatables-rails-v-0-4-0-how-to/blob/master/app/datatables/city_datatable.rb) for real example)

+The `nulls_last` param allows for nulls to be ordered last.

 See [here](#columns-syntax) to get more details about columns definitions and how to play with associated models.